 Top oils for 4a hair are:

 In addition to your oil supply, you can add TGIN Daily Moisturizer as a leave-in conditioner, or even as the last part of your LOC process.

 Taking care of your 4a hair can be a challenge in the beginning, but it will get easier once you get the hang of it.
 When you build a routine, you can make a habit.

-Creating a regular habit out of your natural hair care routine will be the best thing for your hair.
-If you take care of your hair every day for one year, your curls will be so healthy and beautiful that you’ll never want to go back to a chemical relaxer.
+Creating a regular routine of your natural hair care routine will be the best thing for your hair.
+If you take care of your hair every day for one year, your kinks and coils will be healthy, soft, more manageable, and beautiful that you’ll never want to go back to a chemical relaxer.

 Now it’s your turn to share your hair journey.
 What is your favorite way to care for your 4a natural hair?